Skip to main content

 });

-Another example (borrowed from MDN) is a great use-case.
-Imagine that we have an array with a few elements.
-We also happen to have another array with some more elements.
-Of course, we can use the push method to push elements to the array, but when that element is an array, we will end up with an array inside an array:
+Another example (borrowed from MDN) shows a great use-case.
+Imagine you have an array with a few elements, and another array with more elements.
+Using push to add one array to the other gives you an array inside an array:

 const nums = [0, 1];